evocn/lambda/content/rules.md

 In order to regain spent Health and Skill, as well as heal particular status ailments, heroes must rest.
 In order to rest, the party must have adequate food and water.

-For each night of rest in a comfortable place,  a hero regains all their Health and Skill.
+For each night of rest in a comfortable place,  a hero regains half their Health and Skill.

-For each night of rest while camping somewhere, a hero regains half their Health and Skill.
+For each night of rest while camping somewhere, a hero regains a quarter of their Health and Skill.

+For each night of uncomfortable rest, such as sleeping outside in the rain, a hero regains 2 Health and 1 Skill.

 ---